ahmetbengoz/cfm56-fmea-mcdm-reproducible/README.md

 ## Version status

-This is the v9 pre-DOI package.
-Replace the manuscript and cover-letter placeholders `[GITHUB_REPOSITORY_URL]` and `[ZENODO_DOI]` after the public GitHub update and Zenodo archive release.
+This is the archived reproducibility package associated with the manuscript.
+The Zenodo DOI is: [DOI].